u-38/SWAPI-pepper/README.md

-# Star Wars Battle Game
+# Star Wars Battle Constructor

-Welcome to the Star Wars Battle Game!
+Welcome to the Star Wars Battle Constructor!
 This is a fun and interactive test where you'll build an application using the Star Wars API (SWAPI) to select random people or starships and determine who would win based on a common attribute.

 ## Table of Contents
 - [Introduction](#introduction)